 Reading this list, the last place you may want to find relief is on a yoga mat.
 Many of us prefer curling up in bed with a heating pad and snacks, but yoga asana (the physical postures of yoga) has repeatedly been proven to help alleviate the pain associated with period cramps, as well as many of the other symptoms associated with PMS.

-Period cramps, known medically as dysmenorrhea, is caused by the uterus contracting.
+Period cramps, known medically as dysmenorrhea, are caused by the uterus contracting.
 This occurs when the hormone-like chemical prostaglandin is released, or can be a result of a uterine condition like endometriosis or fibroids (

 There is wide variety in the intensity and length of period cramps, depending on the individual.
 Many people may even experience periods of heightened and lessened cramps throughout their lifetime, depending on their age and reproductive stage (

 In addition to the uterus contracting, people with cramps sometimes feel pain in other areas of their body, such as lower back aches or even hip and thigh pain.

 Exercise has long been suggested to relieve the back pain and aches associated with PMS (

 For example, one study observed the effects of a specific yoga-based program on menstrual cramps and found significant improvement not only on pain, but also quality of life after the yoga session (

 Sarah Garden has been working as a yoga therapist for over 20 years with a specialty in chronic pain and pelvic health.
 She has observed that yoga can be particularly helpful with the “broader body response” to the pain associated with dysmenorrhea, like shallow breathing, breath holding, and muscle tension.